dotmpe/invidia/doc/schema.rst

 Using RelaxNG to describe nested obects, ie. dicts 'n lists ala JSON.

 Objects correspond to Elements.
-Each element name is the key inherited from the parent container.
+Each element name is the key from the parent container.
-Thus the root element has no name.
+The root element has no name.

 Each simple value is turned into an Attribute on the containing element.

+Because of XML, each Invidia grammar holds one root object.
+So it can rely on RelaxNG for validating structure.
+TODO test rnv datatypes

+But for more generic use, another model is needed: cf. JSON schema/properties.

 --store-name
   Add name attributes, raising on conflicts.